freddye83/OpenSprinkler-Arduino/README.md

 If you're trying to make it work:

 - For the ENC28J60 Version:
-	- sadly I was unable to make one version of the code that simply switches between Wiznet5100 and ENC28J60 with a #define - there were simply too many compiler errors and weird conflicts between libraries.
-This is the reason that the two versions for Wiznet5100 and ENC28J60 are in seperate folders with seperate .ino files.
+	- this release 2.1.7 has one version of the code that simply switches between Wiznet5100 and ENC28J60 with a #define at 'OpenSprinkler_Arduino.h'.
+I've tried hard to ensure that weird conflicts between libraries are solved, but milage may vary.
-	- I'm using non-standard pinouts for SPI so you'll definately need to amend "Defines.h" to update the chipselect pins for SD card and Ethernet to match your configuration
+	- I'm using non-standard pinouts for SPI so you'll definately need to amend 'OpenSprinkler_Arduino.h' to update the chipselect pins for SD card and Ethernet to match your configuration

 - For the Wiznet W5100 Version:
 	- something is not quite right in the code to retreive weather (packetloop doesn't seem to handle it correctly 2 out of 3 attempts)